uidaholib/main-web-redesign_draft/docs/analytics.md

 # Analytics

+You MUST use an environment variable on build command to include analytics!
+Paste this command into Git Bash or Terminal:

+`JEKYLL_ENV=production jekyll build`

+By default, Jekyll is in the development ENV, and analytics will not be added.

+## Set up

 We use google analytics, using the newest implementation gtag.
 The same code snippet can be used on any library web page.
 Looks like: